-In the autumn darkness, Nathalie Stutzmann leads a programme full of Romantic warmth and passion.
+In the autumn darkness, we present a programme full of Romantic warmth and passion.

 Brahms’ second symphony is often nicknamed his “pastoral”, and here, German symphonic structures radiate sunny landscapes and a life-affirming force.
-In The Damnation of Faust, Berlioz has cloaked one of the key figures of Romanticism in French colours.
 Many remember Measha Brueggergosman’s passionate Gershwin interpretation from the Palace Square concert in 2017.
 This time, she is the soloist for Berlioz’s passionate songs about love and loss in the cycle Les Nuits d’été.

 Johannes Brahms (1833−1897) spreads out the canvas of his second symphony like a grandiose landscape painting, featuring horns, long legato tones and a beautiful chorus of woodwinds and strings.
 The symphony has been nicknamed the “pastoral”, both as a reference to Brahms’ spiritual father − Beethoven − and to mark the contrast with the former’s tragic, dramatic first symphony.
 But most of all, the work is characterised by complex counterpoint structures and driving rhythms.
 Already in the first movement, the rural peace must gradually make way for an intense thematic development.
 The finale communicates tremendous energy − the vitality, humour and life force of this movement is reminiscent of Haydn, a composer Brahms didn’t often mention, but who might have been an important source of inspiration for the effervescent ending of this life-affirming symphony.